Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 #### **6.3 Recharge amount input**

-- Users can choose the recharge amount, and the system will provide a text box for users to enter the number of JCT points to recharge.
+- Users can choose the recharge amount, and the system will provide a text box for users to enter the number of veJCT points to recharge.

 #### **6.4 Recharge Address and Payment Confirmation**